goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 Creating a sample project
 -------------------------

-The ``bluebream`` distribution provides a template based project creation based on `PasteScript template
+The ``bluebream`` distribution provides project templates based on `PasteScript template
 <http://pythonpaste.org/script/developer.html>`_.
 Once BlueBream is
 installed, run ``paster`` command to create the project directory structure.
 The ``create`` sub-command provided by ``paster`` will